 Hargreaves Lansdown is a more traditional investment platform than eToro and, as such, has a wide range of services, including its own range of multi-asset funds, model portfolios, fund recommendations and a wealth of tools and research. eToro, meanwhile, is generally aimed at a more dynamic audience, who are looking to actively trade in different asset types, rather than adopting a "buy and hold" approach.

-If you are looking to buy and sell shares, both eToro and Hargreaves Lansdown can cater for your needs, with both allowing you to trade in shares, ETFs and CFDs.
-A key difference is that you can't invest directly in cryptocurrencies such as bitcoin with Hargreaves Lansdown, while eToro allows you to buy a number of different cryptocurrencies.
+If you are looking to buy and sell shares, both eToro and Hargreaves Lansdown can cater for your needs, with both allowing you to trade in share and ETFs.
+A key difference is that you can't invest directly in cryptocurrencies such as bitcoin with Hargreaves Lansdown, while eToro allows you to buy several different cryptocurrencies.

 eToro vs Hargreaves Lansdown - products